clearbits/guagame/README.md

 OhMyGPT is a project that enables you to deploy a ChatGPT-based web app within minutes, by just configuring some environment variables.
 You will get a web app similar to the demos found on https://polisher.vercel.app and https://ohmyzhen.vercel.app.

 To deploy your web app based on ChatGPT, you will require an API key from [OpenAI](https://platform.openai.com/account/api-keys) and an account in [Vercel](https://vercel.com).
-We plan to expand our support to include more cloud plat
+We plan to expand our support to include more cloud platforms in the futu